October 1, 2025

 Lungy iOS by Pi-A

 Lungy is a mobile breathing app that delivers daily breathing exercises.
-The visuals paired with the breathing exercises are beautiful and were enough to get me to download and try it out.
-Happy to say that I will be keeping this one my phone for a while.
+The visuals paired with the exercises are beautiful and enough to make me download and try it out.
+Happy to say I’ll be keeping this one on my phone for a while.

 One Gram